About Us

 Buddha

 Siddhartha Gautama or Shakyamuni Buddha was an ascetic sage on whose teachings Buddhism was founded.
 He lived between the 4th and 6th Centuries CE in eastern India.
-We have several Buddha statue’s throughout our space that were gifts when we first opened 24 years ago.
-Many of our teachers apply Buddhist concepts to their teaching of meditation and yoga.
+We have several Buddha statue’s that were gifts when we first opened 28 years ago.
+Some of our teachers apply Buddhist concepts to their teaching of meditation and yoga.

 Om, Namaste

 At the beginning or end of class at Yogaspace, you may be invited to sing or listen to the sound of Om and/or speak the word Namaste.
 Om is a Sanskrit syllable, a sacred mantra that occurs in Hinduism, Buddhism, Jainism, and Sikhism.
 Namaste is derived from Sanskrit and is a respectful form of greeting or acknowledgement in Hindu culture.
 Namaste means “bowing to you” and has the connotation of “I bow to the divine in you”.
-Many of our teachers choose to include these in their classes as a way to acknowledge the cultural roots of yoga.
+Some of our teachers may choose to include these in their classes as a way of acknowledging the cultural roots of yoga.

 Sanskrit Chanting